A Pandemic and No IT Budget

 Students can use a link (through their school’s website or an email) to get a real-time list of all available computers on campus.
 They can then choose a computer to remote into, in a straightforward user interface that doesn’t require any special technical knowledge.

 If you already have LabStats installed on campus computers, the tool is absolutely free.
-LabStats users always receive free automatic updates, ongoing support and access to the newest tools– including LabFind, LabMaps and now the Remote Desktop Access tool.
+LabStats users always receive free automatic updates, ongoing support and access to the newest tools– including LabFind, LabMaps and now the Remote Access Dashboard.
 Just schedule a Tutorial with your Account Manager to set it up.

 LabStats Cloud users get access to all our tools (including new tools as they’re developed), automatic updates, a dedicated support team that you can reach by phone, email or chat with any questions you may have.